NygenAnalytics/CyteType/README.md

     results_key_added='CyteType',        # Prefix for keys added by CyteType n_top_genes=50                      # Number of top marker genes per cluster to submit )

+# Access the cell type annotations that were added to the AnnData object
+print(adata.obs.CyteType_leiden_clusters)

+# Get detailed information about the annotation results
+print (adata.uns['CyteType_leiden_clusters'])

 ```